My long-delayed career as a NASA astronomer began yesterday.

 I discovered compartmental shutdown by accident.
 Maybe one day, a small plaque will honour me for it: Ok, it wasn’t quite penicillin, but it’s fairly useful so here, have a mention and Rest In Piece(s)- Compartment by Compartment.

 Enrico was supposed to clock on at nine but it turns out he never made bail, so it’s Dylan; Fort Solo.
-Except today, the filters in the Big Gulp are jammed, so best you’ll get is straight-up ice with an impossible to gauge probability of syrup in varying degrees of dilution.
+Except today, the filters in the Big Gulp are jammed, so it’s diluted syrup.
+With fizz.
 The cut-offs are not going to be happy.
-A disabled gentleman in a scooter knocked over most of the contents of aisle five.
-The fourth and final college rejection letter awaits at home, along with some jackass delivery van blocking the drive, a fog light that never switches off, an online girl who never logs on and to top it off, turns out he’s managed to have roaming switched on.
+Someone in a scooter knocked over most of the contents of aisle five.
+The fourth and final college rejection letter awaits at home.
+Nicely accompanied by some jackass delivery van blocking the drive, a fog light that never switches off, an online girl who never logs on, and to top it off, he’s had roaming switched on.
 All month.

 As such, our only available model is the Disappointment XL4.
 It really is a gem.
 Please, see for yourself.
 The manual outlines it clearly.
 Could I….?
 Here.
 Open.
 Close.
 Open.
 Close.
 Now open it.
 See?
 Doesn’t close!
 Isn’t it just great?
 Also, don’t worry, we’ve got everything covered our end.
-We’ve ensured occurrence is maintained at totally random and for your ease of use, don’t trouble yourself conjuring up any logical reasons for its inaptitude.
-The contents of the door can be of negative mass, we still guarantee occasional prolapse.
+We’ve ensured occurrence is maintained at totally random and for your ease of use, don’t trouble yourself conjuring up any logical reasons for its ineptitude.
+The contents of the door can be of negative mass– we still guarantee occasional prolapse.

 Then my phone imploded.